 They did find those people.
 By putting in the work to literally go out looking for quality distributors, they found one that made clothing for high-end brands like Lululemon.
 Although normally an exclusive distributor, the company loved Burns and Gardner's mission so much, it offered its service.

 In April 2022, The Charge launched its website.
 Not only did it cater to the needs of the professional officer corps of the U.S. military, the duo found some of America's most storied golf courses wanted their product, too.
-Most importantly, they are able to give that 12% to the charities that share their mission, starting with five nonprofits targeting veterans’ issues, especially the PTSD Foundation of America and its faith-based, longitudinal mentoring program, Camp Hope.
+Most importantly, they give that 12% to the charities that share their mission, starting with five nonprofits targeting veterans issues, especially the PTSD Foundation of America and its faith-based, longitudinal mentoring program, Camp Hope.

 "It's an inpatient facility that is a little more rigorous," Burns says.
 "At Camp Hope, you're around guys in different stages of the process.
 They work on getting you healed and then transitioning you back out, on your feet with a job.
 They have a really good follow-up network, too, with a 40% success rate against relapses."